T1DEe/Android-Experience/README.md

 # AndroidExperience
-Some small projects and test applications on android.
+Some small android projects and test applications.